 Next, we seriously considered keeping the Subaru WRX as a TOAD, but weren’t quite sure, so we created a list of Pros and Cons for keeping it versus replacing it with something else.

 - great car, reliable, still fairly new, being a 2009 model with only 60K miles

-- it’s easy to tow any Subaru “4 down” (tow the car with all 4 tires on the ground behind the motorhome) without the need for a dolly or any modification for towing
+- we could tow the Subaru “4 down” (tow the car with all 4 tires on the ground behind the motorhome)

 - it’s economical, and being AWD, can take us many places

 - it has a backseat and good storage capacity, so can accommodate the dog, luggage, shopping and most anything else we might need to carry, including bikes on the hitch

 - it was coming up for it’s next major service, which would cost us around $700

 - being fairly new, it is still a very nice car – did we really want a car still worth $17-18K to be towed, impacted by rocks thrown up by the RV, and no longer garaged?